LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 I think it's more than likely when the program finishes initialization.

 This rule can be hard to follow, but it has its reason.
-It's a common rule for anything saftey critical, and it is a general rule to avoid the HEAP with embedded systems.
+It's a common rule for anything safety critical, and it is a general rule to avoid the HEAP with embedded systems.
-You really wouldn't want to deal with fragmentation and best fit algortithms in a system that doesn't have a lot of memory.
+You wouldn't want to deal with fragmentation and best fit algorithms in a system that doesn't have a lot of memory.
+There is also an aspect of unpredictability in memory allocators that can affect performance.
-As a result of banning dynamic memory, NASA can statically determine the upper bound on stack usage.
+With all memory strictly on the stack, NASA can statically determine the upper bound on stack usage.

 The rule aims to completely avoid all the issues the come with using the HEAP like.